 There was a commotion in Clay’s corner before round five, the challenger shouting and waving his hands around, and when the match resumed he was shaking his head and blinking furiously.
 Liston closed in and unleashed a furious barrage of leather, some 15 unanswered punches and again, for a moment, it seemed as if reality was reassuming a familiar shape, until you realized all those punches had had no effect on Clay.

 In the sixth Clay couldn’t miss.
 He was spearing the champion with the left lead and following with the right and Liston was doing little more than tossing out feeble jabs and giving ground.
-The pace had slowed to a crawl and at the bell the champion trudged back to his corner like a very tired man looking for a place to lie down.
-He slumped on his stool as his handlers crowded around him and when a minute later they hadn’t left the corner suddenly Cassius Clay was doing a victory dance and the referee was raising his hand.
+The pace had slowed to a crawl and at the bell Sonny trudged back to his corner like a very tired man looking for a place to lie down.
+He slumped on his stool as his handlers crowded around him and when they hadn’t left the corner a minute later Cassius Clay started doing a victory dance and the referee was raising his hand.

 “What the hell is going on?”

 And the answer is the Good Ol’ U.S. of A. is changing.
+Big time.
 It’s 1964.
-Some odd music act called “The Beatles” is on the radio all the time, and the Soviets are putting rockets into space, while shameless “Ya-Ya girls” are going around in mini skirts, and there’s all this talk about desegregating schools, and just a few months ago the President of the United States had been shot and killed in broad daylight.
+Some odd music act called “The Beatles” is on the radio all day, and the Soviets are putting rockets into space, while shameless “Ya-Ya girls” are going around in mini skirts, and there’s all this talk about desegregating schools, and just a few months ago the President of the United States was shot and killed in broad daylight.
 And now this: some big mouth freak who can’t shut up and calls himself “The Greatest” is the heavyweight champion of the world.

 All that safe, predictable “Leave It To Beaver” stuff is gone, folks.
 Show got cancelled last year.
 Welcome to the new America where things are about to get real weird, real fast.
 Or as the man about to change his name to Muhammad Ali would put it: “I am America.
 I am the part you won’t recognize.
 But get used to me: black, confident, cocky; my name, not yours; my religion, not yours; my goals, my own.
 Get used to me.”